Aerial view of campus with Williamsport, the Susquehanna River and Bald Eagle Mountain as a backdrop

 BAND

 The College Concert Band allows students with some instrumental experience to become acquainted with good band literature and develop personal musicianship through participation in group instrumental activity.
 Participation in the Band is contingent upon audition.
 Students are allowed a maximum of one Ensemble credit per semester.
 A student who is only enrolled in Band should register for MUS 169B (one credit).
 A student may belong to two ensembles, choosing either Orchestra or Choir as the second group.
 Such a student then registers for MUS 169A (1/2 credit) plus either MUS 167A ( 1/2 credit) or MUS 168A (1/2 credit).
-If a student has auditioned and been selected for the woodwind or brass quintets (no credit available), he/she should register for MUS 169C or 169D.
+Students who have auditioned and been selected for the woodwind or brass quintets (no credit available), should register for MUS 169C or 169D.

 261-267